yogendra/yogendra.me-v2/content/posts/2022/03/yugabytedb-row-level-geo-partitioning/index.md

 ---
-title: "Yugabyte - Row Level Geo Partitioning"
+title: "YugabyteDB - Row Level Geo Partitioning"
 date: 2022-03-17T23:31:47+08:00
 draft: false
 tags:
   - yugabyte
+  - tutorial
+  - database
 categories:
   - tutorial

 thumbnail: 00-row-geo-partition.png
 toc: true
 description: Lets have look at one of the most interesting features of YugabyteDB - Row Level Geo-distribution
+alias:
+- /2022/03/17/yugabyte-row-level-geo-partitioning/
 ---

 Lets have look at one of the most interesting features of YugabyteDB - Row Level Geo-distribution